Table of Contents[Hide][Show]

 Point-of-Entry (POE) water systems

 Point-of-entry water systems are installed wherever the water first enters your home.
 Thus, this type of filtration provides clean water throughout the entire house.
 These “whole house water systems” are an excellent choice for homeowners who want to make their water safe for all uses.
-This wold include not only drinking and cooking, but also showering, bathing, and laundry by attacking the problem at the start.
-This online source has a number of budget friendly options to choose from.
+This would include not only drinking and cooking, but also showering, bathing, and laundry by attacking the problem at the start.
+This online source has a number of budget-friendly options to choose from.

 They will also reduce, if not totally eliminate, the most common contaminants found in water such as chlorine, chloramines, trihalomethanes, fluoride, heavy metals along with a wide range of Volatile Organic Compounds (VOC’s).